jetsoncontrols/ha-unifi-energy-helper/README.md

 **No energy sensors created**
 - Ensure the UniFi Network integration is set up and working
-- Verify that you have PoE-capable switches configured
+- Verify that you have PoE-capable switches or PDUs configured
-- Check that PoE port power entities are enabled (look for `sensor.switch_port_X_poe_power` entities)
+- Check that power entities are enabled:
+  - PoE ports: `sensor.switch_port_X_poe_power` or similar
+  - PDU outlets: `sensor.unifi_pdu_outlet_X_outlet_power` or similar
-- Some PoE entities may be disabled by default - enable them in the entity settings
+- Some power entities may be disabled by default - enable them in the entity settings

 **Energy not accumulating**
 - Verify PoE port sensors are reporting valid power values (not "unknown" or "unavailable")